riadov001/MyJantes-FlutterApp/flutter/dev/devicelab/README.md

 ## Adding tests to presubmit

 Flutter's DeviceLab has a limited capacity in presubmit.
-File an infra ticket to investigate feasibility of adding a test to presubmit.
+File a `team-infra` issue to investigate feasibility of adding a test to presubmit.

 ## Migrating to build and test model